krezaey/ahtohallan/index.md

 ![Image](ahtohallan_logo.png)

 ## About Ahtohallan
 Hello, hello, and welcome to the show!
-This is Ahtohallan, a a magical language from the depths of the FCU (Frozen Cinematic Universe).
+This is Ahtohallan, a magical language from the depths of the FCU (Frozen Cinematic Universe).
 Although it is inspired by our love of the FCU, one doesn't need to be a Frozen connoisseur to understand or use Ahtohallan!
 If you are, however, we hope you have fun seeing all the magical things water, code, and a little bit of love can offer!

 Ahtohallan introduces these language features:
 - An object oriented programming language reminiscent of JavaScript